rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 I finally started studying artificial neural networks in action after the turn of the new millennium.
 First came MatLab experiments with their Neural Networks and Machine Learning Toolboxes and early server-based NVIDIA GPUs.
 ![OrinModAI1](https://user-images.githubusercontent.com/71346897/173706883-8b9418da-0ce3-4aed-a1ad-c10251d9fb43.png)
-A

 **On to Robot Brains**

-Some time before chosing to retire from increasingly burdensome teaching responsibilities in favor of research, NVIDIA Jetsons appeared on my 'neuro-hacker radar'.
-An early Jetson Nano Developer Kit was bought, then an AGX Xavier and Xavier NXes after I went emeritus and focused primarily on research.
+Some time before chosing to retire from increasingly burdensome teaching in favor of research, NVIDIA Jetsons appeared on my 'neuro-hacker radar'.
+An early Jetson Nano Developer Kit was bought, then an AGX Xavier and several Xavier NXes.

+As my emeritus appointment approached, a lot of planning went into setting up an edge AI development laboratory at home.
+This turned out to be most fortunate because the global COVID-19 pandemic started shortly after going emeritus, and University  facilities were shut down for nearly three years.

+The collected AI Lab Notes present structured views of the all the development that occurred in this Edge home lab during the years of Pandemic, quarantine, and subsequent University recovery.

 <img width="1488" height="2266" alt="image" src="https://github.com/user-attachments/assets/5892bf85-f67d-4038-b6b6-aece56fe839a" />